-Content provides technologists with an overview of the mammography departmental structure and essential personnel.
+This content provides technologists with an overview of the mammography departmental structure and essential personnel.
 The content also provides specific guidelines set forth by regulatory agencies and accrediting bodies, which provide the foundation for quality patient services offered by a facility, as well as how these regulations affect daily operation of a facility or the services they provide.

 - 1. Identify the different types of mammography departments, and discuss the various roles of the mammographer within each setting. - 2.
 Identify essential personnel, and discuss the responsibilities for: training, experience, certification, and continuing education. - 3.
 Outline the types of patient services and procedures provided within the mammography department and facility. - 4.
 Define the current national guidelines and standards set forth by the Mammography Quality Assurance Advisory Committee, the Food and Drug Administration (FDA) and the American College of Radiology (ACR). - 5.
-Review and discuss the Mammography Quality Standards Act (MQSA) of 1992.
+Review and discuss the Mammography Quality Standards Act (MQSA). - 6.
+Review and discuss the current ACR Digital Mammography Quality Control Manual.